 How to set up incident reporting for lower IT and HSE risk

 Accidents hardly ever happen without a warning.
-Everyone has at some point tried a near miss: You almost fell on you bike hitting the curb – but luckily you didn’t.
+Everyone has at some point experienced a near miss: You almost fell on you bike hitting the curb – but luckily you didn’t.
 You sigh in relief, learn from it and move on.
 In a company setting the same logic applies.
-In this case incident reporting lets your company learn and perhaps prevent future accidents.
+In this case incident reporting lets your company learn and hopefully prevent future accidents.

 “Estimates show that in high-income countries, as many as one in 10 patients is harmed while receiving hospital care.
 The harm can be caused by a range of adverse events, with nearly 50% of them considered preventable.”